fb55/htmlparser2/README.md

 # erbparser

 HTML/ERB parser, based on htmlparse2: the fast & forgiving HTML/XML parser.
 __Beware!!!__ This package is still in active development and is liable to change frequently.
-If I had had a better grasp of semantic versioning I would probably have tagged this 0.*, but it seems a bit late now.

 ## Installation